JillianLacey/e-commerce-site-react/README.md

 The 3 different category component should have pictures, descriptions and prices for items (at least 3 items per page).
 Store the data in a separate data folder and import it into the proper component.

 The final project should have a professional feel with attractive styling.

+///All site images from West Elm are for demonstration purposes...and because I love West Elm.